Overtime Pay Lawsuits On The Rise

 While some errors in classification may be due to employer confusion and inadvertence, other times, unscrupulous employers may intentionally misclassify workers in an effort to avoid paying high overtime pay rates.

-If you have questions about the FLSA, or your classification, or if you believe you may have been denied the compensation you are entitled to, please contact the dedicated Georgia wage and hour attorneys at Buckley & Klein, LLP for an immediate consultation.
+If you have questions about the FLSA, or your classification, or if you believe you may have been denied the compensation you are entitled to, please contact the dedicated Georgia wage and hour attorneys The Buckley Law Firm, LLC for an immediate consultation.